danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 [Jupyter Community Workshop for Scientific User Facilities and HPC](https://blog.jupyter.org/jupyter-community-workshop-jupyter-for-scientific-user-facilities-and-high-performance-computing-3afa4a990086).
 Some of us plan to prototype them in the repository
 [danielballan/jupyter-rees-service](https://github.com/danielballan/jupyter-rees-service).

-What regions in the space of sender and recipient effort and code lifecycle are important?
+What regions in the space of sender and recipient effort and "how far code goes" are important?
+How else can we extend or recombine the components of Jupyter to create well-matched solutions?